 - it would involve disproportionate effort (e.g. there are millions of costumers to be notified).
 In such a case, there shall instead be a public communication or similar measure whereby the data subjects are informed in an equally effective manner.

 The above means that the notification of a data breach itself might show the lack of adequate security measures by the company required by the GDPR.
-On the contrary, the implementation of adequate technical and organisational safeguards validated by the data protection authority or a certification entity by means of a privacy impact assessment or a certification would considerably limit the risks also in case of occurrence of a data breach.
-In this respect, the implementation of an internal cyber risk policy as well as the adoption of a cyber risk insurance policy would represent a considerable protection.
+On the contrary, the implementation of adequate technical and organizational safeguards validated by the data protection authority or a certification entity by means of a privacy impact assessment or a certification would considerably limit the risks also in case of occurrence of a data breach.
+In this respect, the implementation of an internal cyber risk policy as well as the adoption of a cyber risk insurance policy would represent considerable protection.

 4. Have a detailed plan to react to a personal data breach

 You should have a detailed internal policy which provides an escalation procedure in case of data breaches.
 At DLA Piper we developed a detailed methodology which is based on the experience of all the partners of our cybersecurity team that I will touch – but I cannot fully disclose since it is proprietary – in a future post.

 If you don’t comply with these data breach best practices, here are the potential fines

 The above is relevant also because the lack of compliance with data breach notification obligations triggers under the GDPR a fine up to € 10 million or 2% of the total worldwide annual turnover of an undertaking, whichever is higher.
 Also, according to the article 29 Working Party, this fine might be coupled with a second fine if the lack of notification of a data breach is deemed per se a lack of adequate security measures.
 This is at least arguable since the more specific fine should prevail over the generic fine and, under the laws of many EU Member States, it is not possible to have two fines for the same breach.